MacabanteJ/macabantej.github.io/projects/rainbowwarriorconnection.md

 ## What I learned

 I was fortunate to learn about and implement Issue Driven Project Management during the development of this project.
 I also learned a lot about web development, the utilization of Meteor and React, and the power of MongoDB and its collections.
+I also got plenty of practice with debugging a web application, as it is a bit more complex than simply placing outputs to the console all over the code to see what runs.
 Overall, this project was important to my growth as a computing professional.

 The project repository can be found [here](https://github.com/rainbowwarriorconnection).